 Are Edge-Lit Panels or Backlit Panels Better for Your Space?

-If you are looking to upgrade your company’s ceiling lighting to LED panels, but are not sure what to choose, then you aren’t alone.
+If you are looking to upgrade your company’s suspended ceiling lighting to LED panel lights, but are not sure what to choose, then you aren’t alone.
 There are a lot of options out there.
-But choosing LEDs means you are off to a great start towards energy efficiency!
-When it comes to panels, the next major choice you’ll need to make is: Edge-Lit Panels vs. Backlit Panels.
+But choosing LED lighting means you are off to a great start towards energy efficiency!
+When it comes to LED ceiling panels, the next major choice you’ll need to make is: Edge-Lit Panels vs. Backlit Panels.

 The key difference between Edge-Lit and Backlit panels is where the LEDs are located and the way that light disperses from each fixture.
 But what does that mean for you?
 Let’s dig a little deeper…

-As the name implies, this type of panel light has LEDs that are placed on the edge of the frame.
+As the name implies, this type of suspended ceiling LED panel light has LEDs that are placed on the edge of the frame.
 Light emits from either side and is dispersed through the panel’s lens.

 Slim Profile – Measuring as thin as half an inch gives these slim panels a sleek appearance.